agarciamontoro/kepler_laws/README.md

 Now, touch it with the other hand.
 Or even with both of them!

+## First assignment
+### Problem considered
+The final goal is to improve and make more real the interaction with the computer through the use of the Leap Motion device and its developer API.

+As a first assignment, we decided to create a scene in which the hands were realistically created and where we could test an interaction proof of concept.

+The first idea that came to our heads was to become a Jedi.
+We wanted the Leap to detect our hand gestures and use the Force to move objects throughout the scene.
+However, this idea, as it is already implemented by someone else, was changed by a simpler game concept: the old classical *las chapas*.

+### Solutions proposed

+The first decision we made was the language and graphic library we wanted to use.
+Initially, we wanted to use Unreal Engine or Unity3D, as its graphic power and ease to use are greater than OpenGL.
+However, we chose this later option: our computers have low performance and a Linux+OpenGL setup is more appropriate for us; furthermore, Windows and Unreal or Unity are privative and need higher computing power.

+Then, we decided which language to use: we needed a multi-platform language in which we could program fast.
+We did not worry about the computing performance: some milliseconds more or less were not critical.
+Python fulfill all these requirements and, furthermore, we had a Python code implementing the basic OpenGL structure.

+With the language and libraries chosen, we started the project.

+We found the first difficulty at the very beginning: the drawing of the hands was not trivial.
+We spent a lot of time dealing with the hand structure provided by Leap Motion and, overall, with the OpenGL code.

+The hand bone structure is simple and easy to use: all the important points are given as three-dimensional vectors in milimiters and the direction of the bones are provided as normalized vectors.
+We tried to visualize the bones as cylinders that were first drawn in the origin and then were rotated and translated.
+The translation was easily achieved, but we spent too much time dealing with the rotation code and decided to try a simpler solution: as all the bone junctions were given as points in the space, we just had to draw lines between each pair of them.
+All our rotation problems vanished.

+When we had the hand representation nearly finished, we started to make the interaction code.
+As a first idea, that was the one we finally implemented, we decided to draw a ball in the space and to let the user touch it and see its color changing.

+The implementation of this code was straightforward; we did not have too much problems with it, as just some distances had to be measured and some colors had to be changed.
+However, when we had all the program working, we realized that the visualization was poor: we needed the user to understand where his/her hands were.
+We needed to add some reference that could make more real the positioning of the hands in the virtual world: the shadows were the solution!

+A simple but powerful shadow was implemented: the hands were just projected in the XZ plane with a gray color.
+Later, we improved the solution by changing the shadow relative size depending on the Y coordinate.

+When the program was finished, we made a simple tutorial that explained how to use the program.
+Furthermore, we chose to implement Leap gestures to advance throughout the tutorial: the user has to make a key tap gesture in order to get to the next step.

+The gesture was easily implemented with the Gesture interface of the API.

 ## References
 * **GUI.py**: the basic OpenGL functions -init, camera, projection and view settings- in this file are adapted from this [@analca3](https://github.com/analca3)'s repository: [Triodo de Frenet](https://github.com/analca3/TriedroFrenet_Evoluta).
 * **LeapDriver.py**: the basic structure of this file is taken from the [Hello World tutorial](https://developer.leapmotion.com/documentation/python/devguide/Sample_Tutorial.html).